Luxury Liner 1 lb MLV Rolls

-Whether you have a big project or you just want to cut up your own mass loaded vinyl, we sell MLV rolls for any job.
-Second Skin's limp mass barrier is very dense (1 lb / sq ft) and now comes in the option to purchase a variety of lengths.
+Whether you have a big project or you just want to cut up your own mass loaded vinyl, Second Skin has the MLV soundproofing for the job.
+The Luxury Liner limp mass barrier roll comes in two standard thicknesses (1 lb / sqft or 2 lb MLV rolls) with the option to purchase a variety of lengths.
 All Second Skin MLV rolls are flexible, tear resistant (600 psi), odorless, fire resistant, and safe for automotive use (FMVSS 302 tested).
-Second Skin Luxury Liner is a building grade sound blocking material for any size project, whether it’s the floor of a bus or a wall in a in your home theater.
+Second Skin Luxury Liner is a building grade sound blocking material for any size soundproofing project, whether it’s the floor of a bus or a wall in a in your home theater.
 Keep the sounds you want IN and the sounds you don't OUT!

-- 1/8” thick raw, virgin mass loaded vinyl
+- Nominal 1/8” thick premium mass loaded vinyl

 - Made in the USA